 - Volume on the tv and radio is too loud for everyone around you.

 - Trouble following conversations of people around you if the group exceeds two people.

 Signs of diabetes

-Take care of your health and be proactive.
+Many areas of our health are connected.
+It’s important to take a multi-pronged approach to your healthcare needs.
+Be proactive!
 Ensure that you have regular check-ups with your Physician and your Doctor of Audiology annually.